 - Use the tool to email the users that share your organization’s email address.

-For details on using the Transfer tool for unmanaged users, see Find and manage existing Google accounts.
+For details on using the Transfer tool for unmanaged users, read Find and manage existing Google accounts.

-First, you need to add users to your managed Google Account using the email address that they used for their personal account.
-For details, see Options for adding users.
+First, you need to add users to your managed Google Workspace account using the email address that they used for their personal account.
+For details, read Options for adding users.

 Then, the next time the user signs in to their personal account, they're asked to change the email address associated with that account.
 They have the following options: